victorchall/EveryDream2trainer/doc/BASEMODELS.md

 ### Where are the files?

 By default the downloaded Hugging Face files are stored in the Hugging Face cache folder.
-On Windows this is at `C:\Users\username.cache\huggingface\hub`.
+On Windows this is at `C:\Users\username\.cache\huggingface\hub`.
 On Linux it is at `~/.cache/huggingface/hub`.

 You can set the environment variable `HUGGINGFACE_HUB_CACHE` to change this.
 Eg, to put the cache on `Z:\stable-diffusion-big-files\huggingface-hub-cache` (on Windows):